omarreis/vsop2013/planetfun/README.md

 * Planet rotation speeds are also not realistic (TODO).
 But Planet positions and revolutions are just fine!  :)

 # Dependencies
-*  Uses file vsop2013.pas from https://github.com/omarreis/vsop2013/
+*  Uses astronomy files from https://github.com/omarreis/vsop2013/
+*  Uses sensor fusion component from https://github.com/omarreis/FiremonkeySensorFusion

 # Julian date formulas
 from Astronomical Algorithms.
 Jean Meeus